Logo

 What should you avoid while taking alprazolam?

 It’s crucial to abstain from alcohol, grapefruit juice, and medications that depress the central nervous system when using alprazolam, including opioids, sedative-hypnotics like sleeping pills, and muscle relaxants.
-In order to prevent interactions, patients should avoid taking Xanax with other drugs, pay close attention while driving or using heavy equipment, and never stop taking Xanax suddenly or modify the dose without first seeing a healthcare provider.
+To prevent interactions, patients should avoid taking Xanax with other drugs, pay close attention while driving or using heavy equipment, and never stop taking Xanax suddenly or modify the dose without first seeing a healthcare provider.

 Is alprazolam a high-risk medication?